UNIVERSITY of GLASGOW

 • Office: Room 478, Kelvin Building

-He is a Fellow of the Institute of Physics and the Royal Society of Edinburgh.
+He is a Fellow of the Alexander von Humboldt Foundation, Institute of Physics and the Royal Society of Edinburgh.
+In 2016 he was awarded the RSE/Lord Kelvin Medal.

 Curriculum Vitae